Rasika-Vispute/Stroke-Prediction-using-Machine-Learning/README.md

 - Proper Cleaning of data will help us to get the more accurate result.
 - Data Visualization is important to get insights of data.
 - Used different algorithm and check accuracy for each.

+## Skills used
+- Various String function used in the Data Cleaning process.
+- Use various graphs/charts/tables for exploratory data analysis.
+- Understanding of bagging and boosting technique.

 ## Domain Understanding
 - Project ‘Stroke Prediction’ was challenging for us as it required detailed Data Analysis skills, knowledge of different visualization techniques, understanding of bagging and boosting algorithm as well as Scikitlearn and Scipy library to achieve the project objective.